teamrabu/rabu-schedule/readme.md

 Building Rabu Schedule
 ----------------------

-Rabu Schedule's build depends on the following Ruby gems.
-On Mac OS X, install these gems with `sudo gem install [name]`:

-	rake
-	selenium-webdriver
-	watir-webdriver
+Rabu Schedule's build depends on [Rake](http://rake.rubyforge.org/).
+Assuming you have Ruby installed, you should be able to install it with `gem install rake` (`sudo gem install rake` on Mac OS X).
+The build automatically takes care of other dependencies, but it does require an internet connection the first time you build.

 To build a release version of Rabu Schedule, use `rake release` from the command line.
 The results will be placed in `generated\release`.
 Use `rake` on its own to run the tests. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.